 Hunting is an easy and fun way to earn rewards in FFXIV.
 When you first start out, you need to be able to get the calls.
 Hunt linkshells are one of the ways of getting that information, the Aether Hunts Discord is another.
 Not only do you get calls for trains and S ranks for every Aether Datacenter Server, you can also request access to linkshells as well.
 I find when hunting having a large diversity of linkshells in helpful in getting the jump on hunt mobs.
 The best way to handle A ranks in Shadowbringers and Stormblood areas is with hunt trains, so leave them be.
 With Heavensward and A Relm Reborn hunts, they are easily soloable, but if you want to announce it using shouts and relays in your hunt linkshells to share the reward, then go right ahead.

 The Hunt Train

-The hunt train simply put, is a community guided event that happens on every server in the game, multiple times per day.
-The goal of these trains is to kill all the A ranks in the zones of a particular expansion in an efficient and shared manor.
+The hunt train put simply, is a community guided event that lines up all the A rank marks to be killed by players to achieve the most community reward for the least amount of time spent.
 Instead of looking for individual hunt mobs, calling a bunch of people to come kill it, and spending a lot of time traveling for each of the 12 A ranks; now they all get taken care of in quick secession.
-The best place to get up to the date hunt train information, you can join the Aether Hunts Discord!
-This is a thriving community with members across all the servers in the Aether Datacenter.
-On this discord, there are channels that share notifications of S Ranks and Hunt Trains, as well as community events, and Final Fantasy XIV News and Information.
-If you wish to help with hunt trains, this is also a suitable place to start out.
+The leader of the hunt train is called the Conductor, will provide all the information and flags for the hunt marks, and attempt to keep the train organized to ensure that every player gets the full reward.
+The best place to get notifications for hunt train announcements is the Aether Hunts Discord!
+This is a thriving community with members across all the Aether Datacenter.
+On this discord, there are channels that share when S ranks pop and when Hunt Trains are forming; as well as community events and Final Fantasy XIV News and Information.
+It is a great community discord.

 Some notes about hunt trains